FraunhoferIOSB/helm-charts/README.md

-# Fraunhofer IOSB Helm charts snapshot repository
+# Fraunhofer IOSB Helm charts repository

-This repository contains snapshot builds, which are generated automatically.
+This repository contains release builds, which are generated automatically.

-**DO NOT USE THIS FOR PRODUCTION**

-The production ready version can be found in [this](https://fraunhoferiosb.github.io/helm-charts/) repository.

 ## Content
-This repository contains the snapshot versions of Helm charts maintained by Fraunhofer IOSB
+This repository contains the release versions of Helm charts maintained by Fraunhofer IOSB

+If you want to use the latest version, use the snapshot repository [here](https://fraunhoferiosb.github.io/helm-charts-snapshot).

 ## How to use it

-To add the Fraunhofer IOSB Helm charts snapshot repository execute:
+To add the Fraunhofer IOSB Helm charts repository execute:

 ```
-$ helm repo add fraunhoferiosbsnapshot https://fraunhoferiosb.github.io/helm-charts-snapshot
+$ helm repo add fraunhoferiosb https://fraunhoferiosb.github.io/helm-charts
 ```

 Then calling: